 Many other factors can contribute to a finding of fault.
 An experienced personal injury attorney help you navigate the determination of fault in your car accident case.

 In cases for personal injury from car accidents, fault is determined either through negotiation during settlement discussions, or by a court through a trial process.
-Under Nebraska law, even if you are found to be partially at fault you can still recover for your injures.
+Under Nebraska law, even if you are found to be partially at fault you can still recover for your injuries.
 Nebraska operates under a type of comparative negligence, which means that up to a certain point, you will still be able to recover even if you contributed to your accident.
 If you are found to be less than 50% at fault for the accident, then you will still be able to pursue your claim against the other driver.

 What should I do after a car accident?